jladrillono/Prosper-Loan-Portfolio-Valuation/README.md

 6.  **DCF Model Input Generation:** Execute `08_dcf_model_export_data.sql` to generate the data needed for your DCF model.
 This script outputs data that should be imported into the 'Model\_Parameters' and 'Segment\_Monthly\_Gross\_Recoveries' sheets of your DCF spreadsheet (e.g., `Project_Discounted Cash Flow Base.xlsx`).
 7.  **DCF Model Review:** The `Project_Discounted Cash Flow Base.xlsx - DCF_Model.csv` file directly reflects the calculated Discount Factors, Gross Recoveries, Collection Costs, Net Cash Flow, and the final Segment-level and Total Portfolio NPVs.
 Review this file to understand the monthly cash flow projections and the ultimate valuation.
 8.  **Sensitivity Analysis Review:** The `Project_Discounted Cash Flow Base.xlsx - Sensitivity_Analysis.csv` file contains the results of the sensitivity analysis, which can be used to understand how changes in key assumptions (recovery rates, discount rates, collection costs) impact the portfolio's NPV.
+## Repository Structure

+- `Data/`: CSV exports of model parameters and recovery curves used by the DCF model.
+- `SQL Scripts/`: SQL files that build and populate the PostgreSQL database.
+- `Discounted Cash Flow/`: Excel workbook containing the valuation model.
+- `Documents/`: Project plan and final report.

+## Additional Documentation

-The `Prosper Loan Portfolio Valuation_ Project Overview & Comprehensive Plan.docx` document provides a more comprehensive, granular roadmap and detailed project documentation.
+The `Prosper Loan Portfolio Valuation_ Project Overview & Comprehensive Plan.docx` document provides a more comprehensive roadmap and project narrative.

 ## Contact